 AER Engagement Process

 The panel provided advice and guiding principles that influenced the development of the draft public involvement requirements.
-A message from the panel was drafted to establish a better understanding of their contributions from the panel’s perspective.
+They also wrote a message to explain their contributions to the process.

-The feedback from the public engagement sessions and advice from the panel were used to in the development of draft Directive XXX: Public Involvement, which sets out industry requirements for engaging and informing members of the public on energy resource developments throughout the lifecycle of a project.
+The feedback from the public engagement sessions and advice from the panel were used to develop draft Directive XXX: Public Involvement, which sets out industry requirements for engaging and informing members of the public on energy resource developments throughout the lifecycle of a project.

 Click on an event (right-hand column) to find reveal details on what happened.